Straight to the Point

-- Winner: Both pans are monsters in the field of searing, but Tramontina takes it (by a hair)
+- Winner: Both pans are monsters in the field of searing, but Tramontina takes it (by a hair).

 The speed at which a pan reacts to temperature changes is also important.
 For the most part, with sautee pans, you want this to be relatively slow.
 A pan that reacts too fast will lead to unevenly cooked food.
 Turn the knob a tiny bit to the right and before you know it, your onions are burnt.
 A pan that takes a long time to heat up may require a longer initial investment of time waiting until it's hot enough to sear your meat, but gentler heating and cooling cycles when adding ingredients or modifying the heat under the pan more than compensates for this initial investment in time.

 Having cooked countless batches of onions, steaks, and other foods in both of these skillets, I've not noticed much difference in the way they react to heat.
-But in order to put a qualitative value on their speed, I needed a more precise measure: in the end I added 1 pint of water to each skillet at room temperature, placed them one at a time over the same burner at high heat for two minutes, then measured the change in temperature.
+But in order to put a qualitative value on their speed, I needed a more precise measure: in the end I added one pint of water to each skillet at room temperature, placed them one at a time over the same burner at high heat for two minutes, then measured the change in temperature.

 - All-Clad: 91.4°F (33°C) increase in two minutes.